Margaret K. McElderry Books | 2020

 And the vibe ended up being dead on.

 There was something clever about showcasing the setting through the eyes of the main character because she was not a Hampton girl; not rich or super stylish.
 She felt awkward and in awe, and nonplussed.
 There was nothing heavy-handed about it.
-And in this, the reader can relate to the world being built with ease.
+And in this, the reader can relate with ease to the world being built.
 I would think most of us are not Hampton people.
 Not rich or super stylish.
-We feel awkward a lot of the time, but also can be in awe at the way the rich live, if we get a chance to step into that world.
+We feel awkward a lot of the time, but can be in awe at the way the rich live if we get a chance to step into that world.

-So for me, I was immediately connected to Anna, and the setting, because it felt like Anna was experiencing it and explaining it to me, just as I would have to someone else.
+So for me, I was immediately connected to Anna and the setting, because it felt like I was experiencing it with Anna, or through her.
+Whatever.
+You get the point.

 But, did she really do it?

-The back and forth of the chapters – between the summer months when Anna has started her new job, and the autumn months when Anna has confessed to murder – creates a perfect pace to plot that is consistently engaging, even when nothing decidedly sinister is happening.
+The seasonal back and forth of the chapters – between the summer months when Anna has starts her new job, and the autumn months when Anna has confessed to murder – created a perfect pace to the plot that is consistently engaging, even when nothing decidedly sinister is happening.

 I’m not usually a fan of podcast chapters, but the transcribed moments of the Missing Zoe podcast, hosted by local high school student, Martina, were probably my favourite parts of the novel.
 And Martina, my favourite character.

 I thought this was cute but serious; struck the right tone for the genre, and even at times, tread a little bit into more “adult” territory.
 It was grounded in reality, while building a mystery that was maybe not the most clever but was definitely… let’s say, surreal.
-It was revealed throughout the plot points in a perfectly timed way that allowed it to keep the mystery going long enough that the entire novel was consistently interesting, beginning to end.
+It had perfect timing – the mystery simmered in the background so that the entire novel was consistently interesting, beginning to end.

 Y’all know I’m a sucker for the psychologically twisted shit.
 And this novel has that in spades.